cushJS/events/README.md

 // Remove a listener.
 ee.off('foo', foo);

-// Emit up to two arguments.
-ee.emit('foo', 1, 2);
+// Emit as many arguments as you like. ee.emit('foo', 1, 2);

 // Remove all listeners for an event.